chihacknight/chihacknight.org/_posts/events/2024-02-20-pretrial-fairness-act.md

 **Masks required** Attendees will be required to wear a mask.
 We will provide additional masks if you forget yours.

-**There will be food!** We will be serving chicken, steak and veggie tacos from [Atolito's Tacos](https://atolito.com/restaurant/625/Atolito)!
+**There will be food!** We will be serving Costa Rican empanadas, chicken casado and rice from [Irazu](https://www.irazuchicago.com/)!